arve0/master/thesis.md

 csl: american-medical-association.csl
 ---

+# Preface {.unnumbered}
+Five years at NTNU have been a rollercoaster ride.
+Uphills at times, but also a great deal of fun.
+I'm grateful for the number of marvellous people I have met, the flexibility the student life brings, all the fun with the student society Spanskrøret and not to forget all the things I've learned.

+A special thank you go to all the professors who withstand sharing their knownledge every day, even at time when their students seems unmotivated.

+The last year I have been warmly included in Magnus Borstad Lilledahl's research group, with Andreas Finnøy, Elisabeth Inge Romijn and Rajesh Kumar.
+It's been educational to work with them and exciting to get an insight in how they perform their research.
+Thank you!

+I would also like to thank my family, who always have been supportive for the choices I've made.

+Lastly, the greatest thanks go to my life companion Yngvild, it wouldn't have been the same without you.

+And the cheesy quote is..
+> The future is already here, it's just not very evenly distributed. - William Gibson

+\tableofcontents

-# Abstract
+# Abstract {.unnumbered}
 What to communicate: goal, overview of experiences made, results

-This thesis documents work on automatic microscope imaging of breast tumor tissue micro arrays and how the images can be analyzed for a supplement in cancer diagnosis.
-The overall research goal has been to classify tumor grade (I, II or III) based on the fiber structure in the tissue samples.
-Supervised machine learning is the method of analysis, where St. Olavs hospital has supplied a dataset of tissue samples at the tumor peripheral from 924 (TODO update excact number) patients.
+St. Olavs hospital has supplied a dataset of 2703 tissue samples at the tumor peripheral from $\approx$ 900 patients.
+NTNU want to examine all tissue samples with image processing to see if second harmonic generation microscope images of tissue can help classify cancer type (I, II, III) or in other words, cancer aggresiveness.
+This thesis documents a method which automates the microscope imaging of these tissue micro arrays (TMA) and show how images can be structured and correlated to clinical data.

-Automated microscope scanning is in principle straight forward, but the implementation will be dependent on many aspects of the experimental setup.
+Automated microscope scanning is in principle straight forward, but the implementation is dependent on many aspects of the experimental setup.
 In general, some of the aspects discussed in this thesis are:

-- correcting for systematic errors like intensity variations
-- create image analysis algorithms that are robust to experimental variations
+- Create image analysis algorithms that are robust to experimental variations.
-- verify that metrics reported by the system are the real physical ones
-- finding good compromises between time, signal quality and ease of measurement
-- scanning mirror- versus stage coordinate system and reliable stitching
-- writing cross-platform software
+- Correction of systematic errors like
+  - intensity variations and
+  - difference in coordinate systems of scanning raster patterns and stage movement.
+- Automatic stitching of regular spaced images with variable degree of signal entropy in seams.
+- Adjusting z-plane for large area samples with micrometer precision.

-The general aspects listed above are not unique to the experiments and experimental setup, and could potentially be useful for others.
-But this thesis will also address issues directly associated to tissue micro arrays and the Leica SP8 microscope:
+The aspects listed above are not unique to TMA-specimens and the experimental setup, and could be useful for similar projects.
+But the focus of the thesis will be on TMA and the experimental setup with a Leica SP8 microscope.

-- adjusting z-plane for large area samples with micrometer precision
-- working around Leica software limitations

-Results on the dataset was positive/negative.
-Details on the result.

-A proposal for further research with the same dataset is extracting more features from the images and use equivalent methods to find relationships to the clinic data.
-IF POSITIVE RESULT: Collecting tissue sample is a part of the standard procedure in breast cancer diagnosis at St. Olavs hospital, and one can do the analysis described in this thesis to further confirm or falsify the result.
+The conclusions are:

+- Large area scans should adjust speciment plane to be at even distance to the objective to be time effective and avoid out of focus images.
+- Using heuristics/constraints improves the reliability to automatic stitching algorithms, failing gracefully on images with little entropy in overlap.
+- Leica LAS X version 1.1.0.12420 have limited support for automatic microscopy, but it exist workarounds for fully automatic TMA-scanning.

 # Introduction

 What to communicate: motivation, brief summary of chapters

 With a population just above 5 million [@statistisk_sentralbyra_folkemengde_2015], three thousand women are diagnosed with breast cancer each year [@statistisk_sentralbyra_dodsarsaker_2013] in Norway.
 This makes breast cancer the most common kind of cancer, affecting one of every eleventh woman.
 Luckily breast cancer is often treatable, shown by the fatalities which was 649 in 2012 [-@statistisk_sentralbyra_dodsarsaker_2013].
+NTNU and St. Olavs hospital have been cooperating on reasearch to find new ways to diagnose patients.
+The cooperation yielded a study [@brabrand_alterations_2015] on 37 subjects which showed positive results on difference of collagen structure from different parts of tumor tissue.
+This thesis seeks to make it possible to expand the study from 37 subjects to the whole dataset available of $\approx$ 900 subjects.

-In improving diagnosis, the work behind this thesis has explored ways to automate analysis of microscope images of breast tissue.
-Focus has mainly been on automating scanning of tissue micro arrays.
+The means to achieve the expanded dataset is automating the microscope imaging, with main focus on automated scanning of tissue micro arrays.
 Tissue micro arrays are glass slides with samples arranged in a matrix pattern seen in [@fig:tma].
-As tissue micro arrays is standard procedure, not unique to breast cancer tissue, the work of this master are relevant for other studies too.
+As tissue micro arrays is standard procedure, not unique to breast cancer tissue, the work of this master is relevant for other studies too.

 ![Tissue micro array of breast tissue at perifer of tumor.
 Three test samples are beside the array of 14x9 samples to avoid mix up of patients when rotating the slide.](figures/tma.png) {#fig:tma}

 The tissue micro array shown in [@fig:tma] is $\approx$ 24x15 mm in size.
 Using a moderate objective of 25x with 400 \si{\micro\metre} field of view, a single scan of the total dataset will be

-$$ \frac{24 \si{\milli\metre}}{400 \si{\micro\metre}} \cdot \frac{15 \si{\milli\metre}}{400 \si{\micro\metre}} = 2250 \text{ images.} $$ {#eq:datasize}
+$$ \frac{24 \si{\milli\metre}}{400 \si{\micro\metre}} \cdot \frac{15 \si{\milli\metre}}{400 \si{\micro\metre}} = 2250 \text{ images.} $$

 Depending on the precission of the microscope stage, images are not necessarry easily put together.
 Also, keeping microscope in focus for the whole surface can become challenging.
-Another approach would be to scan each of the $14 \cdot 9 = 126$ samples one by one.
-The challenge with this approach is that the samples are often not equally spaced, and a lot of manual error prone labor is required to define the areas to scan.
-The method in this thesis tries to simplify the scanning process and perpare the images for further analysis.
+Another approach would be not to scan the whole area in one scan, but to scan each of the $14 \cdot 9 = 126$ tissue specimens one by one.
+The challenge with scanning each region one by one is that the samples are often not equally spaced, and a lot of manual error prone labor is required to define the areas to scan.
+The method in this thesis tries to simplify the scanning process and prepare the images for further analysis.

 The thesis are written with focus on two parts, namely automating the collection of images and correlating samples to clinical data.
 How this can be used in supervised machine learning will be briefly mentioned in the end.
+In total the method described should enable researchers to run experiments on large datasets of tissue micro arrays in a structured and determined manner.

 A reader of this text should be familiar with general physics.
-Subjects that are specific to scanning microscopy and image processing will be described in the theory section, along with concepts used in particular software used.
-The method section seeks to make it possible for others to replicate the experimental setup on any kind of microscope, but some will be specific to the Leica SP8 microscope in use.
-The result section will mark out leverages gained with automated scanning, and the discussion holds details on choices made when developing the method and limitations specific to the Leica SP8 microscope.
+Matters that are specific to scanning microscopy and image processing will be described in the theory section, along with software concepts in use.
+The method section seeks to make the reader able to replicate the experiment on any kind of microscope, but some software and solutions will be specific to the Leica SP8 microscope.
+The result section will mark out leverages gained with automated scanning, and the discussion holds details on choices made when developing the method and limitations stumbled upon.

+All source code in the thesis will be in the programming language python [@python_software_foundation_official_2015].
+The reader should not need to be proficient in python programming, but acquaintance with the syntax is assumed.
+Code listings will be used to clarify how problems have been solved or algorithms have been implemented.
+Details not essential to the problem at hand have been omitted, but all source code can be read at github [@seljebu_arve0_2015].

 > ML: En hoveddel i arbeidet har vært automatiseringen av TMA.
 Skrive noe om TMA og hvorfor automatisert analyse er nødvendig...skal lede opp til en beskrivelse av de tekniske utfordringene som er løst.